ros2/ros2_documentation/source/Concepts/DDS-and-ROS-middleware-implementations.rst

    * - ADLINK *Opensplice DDS*
      - Apache 2, commercial
      - ``rmw_opensplice_cpp``
      - Partial support.
-Support included in binaries until Foxy.
+Support included in binaries up to Eloquent.
 OpenSplice is installed separately.

 *"Partial support" means that one or more of the features required by the rmw interface is not implemented.*